El amor en los tiempos del cólera by Gabriel García Márquez

 Verdict: 4 ridiculously patient infatuations out of 5

-Recommended for: Fans of well written romance novels, those who enjoy Spanish literature translated into English, people looking for a book that explores the omnipresent and dovetailing themes of love and death, and you!
+Recommended for: Fans of well written romance novels, those who enjoy Latin American literature translated into English, people looking for a book that explores the omnipresent and dovetailing themes of love and death, and you!

 Not recommended for: Children (there are some rather explicit descriptions of sexual intercourse present, as well as some pervasive language), fans of poorly written romance novels (looking at you 50 Shades of Grey), or those who are predisposed to dislike romance novels simply by virtue of them being classified as romance novels (wait…didn’t I fall into that category?).